Maduro defiant as Venezuelan opposition leader declares himself acting president

 "We will not surrender," Maduro added.

-The announcement came as thousands of Guaido supporters took to the streets in a revitalized effort against Maduro.
+The announcement came as thousands of Guaido backers took to the streets in a revitalized effort against Maduro, whose military response to the widespread demonstrations seemed more measure than in the past.

 Trump vowed in a statement to use "the full weight of United States economic and diplomatic power to press for the restoration of Venezuelan democracy."

-Organization of American States General Secretary Luis Almagro also tweeted his support for Guaido, whose opposition-controlled legislative body called for nationwide marches against Maduro's embattled administration.
+Organization of American States General Secretary Luis Almagro and many of Venezuela's neighbors expressed support for Guaido, whose opposition-controlled legislative body called for nationwide marches against Maduro's embattled administration.

-Maduro addressed supporters from the balcony of the Miraflores presidential palace later in the day, recounting a long history of American intervention in his country's political affairs and saying that only Venezuelans can elect and remove their government leaders.
+Maduro addressed a sea of supporters wearing red -- symbolic of the government's socialist revolution -- from the balcony of the Miraflores presidential palace later in the day.
+He recounted a long history of "gringo interventions and coups" and said that only Venezuelans can elect and remove their government leaders.

 The head of the country's highest court, Juan Jose Mendoza, urged the attorney general to "act immediately" in the face of any constitutional violations.

+Guaido responded to Maduro's speech via Twitter, telling all diplomatic missions and accredited staff that Venezuela "wants you to maintain your diplomatic presence in our country."

+"Any messages to the contrary lack any validity, since they come from people or entities that have been characterized as usurpers," he said in the statement.
+"They have no legitimate authority to make any statements on this."

-Sporadic clashes erupted after Guaido's announcement, with news footage showing National Guard members launching tear gas canisters at anti-government demonstrators near one of the main highways in the capital.
+Sporadic clashes erupted after Guaido's swearing in -- with news footage showing National Guard members launching tear gas canisters at anti-government demonstrators near one of the main highways in the capital.

 Prior to his dramatic swearing-in before throngs of supporters in the capital Caracas, Guaido, 35, said the day marked the beginning of an unstoppable movement to restore independence and democracy to the troubled nation.
 "We know this will have consequences," Guaido said.